scrollytelling/pageflow-oembed/README.md

 * spotify, artist: https://open.spotify.com/artist/0IIPgITtEO4JJfipw57KGv
 * facebook, post: https://www.facebook.com/20531316728/posts/10154009990506729/

 Note that the URL you use must look exactly like the ones above.
+Not *exactly*, the numbers and things can be different.
+You know what I mean.

-More providers will follow.
+#### More providers will follow.
+Want your fave in here?
+[Create an issue!](https://github.com/scrollytelling/pageflow-oembed/issues/new)

 ### Just uses JavaScript